PurpleAzurite/fie/README.md

 fie is a simple and lightweight repalcement for ls written in C++.
-It prioritizes being fast and tiny over being feature rich.
+It prioritizes being fast, tiny, and easy to extend.

 ![](https://i.imgur.com/8CGJwbo.png)

 Usage: fie <optional: filesystem_path>

-What's so good?
+What's good?
-- Tiny binary ~168k
+- Tiny binary (~170k)
+- No dependencies
 - C++ fast
+- Cross platform
-- Single .cpp file, easy to expand and customize
+- Single .cpp file, easy to extend and customize
-- Very simple to add custom printout styles thanks to fmt

 Todo:
-  - Show file owner
+  - Show filesystem entry owner
-  - Fix bug when fetching last_write_time for entries that do not have it
+  - Make it easy to compile for MSVC without having to modify the source code